cybozu-go/well/README.md

 * `SIGINT` and `SIGTERM`

-    These signals cancel the context and hence goroutines and gracefully stop TCP and HTTP servers if any, then terminate the program.
+    These signals cancel the context of the global environment, and hence goroutines registered with the environment.
+Usually this will result in graceful stop of network servers, if any.

     On Windows, only `SIGINT` is handled.